ChemistryMickey/Financial-Monte-Carlo/README.md

 This is also meant to "put your money where your mouth is" w.r.t. simulation architecture and understanding that it's not going to be correct the first time.
 This is an attempt to get the wrong decisions out of the way.

+## Running
+### Requirements
+- Bazel (8.4.2 at time of writing, but refer to the .bazelversion file)
+- g++
+- C++23
+- `uv` (Python package management for viz)
+- `perf` (for profiling)

+### Running
+This should probably be streamlined via the Dockerfile but it doesn't currently work.

+#### Setup
+1. (if you want to visualize) Activate your Python venv: `source .venv/bin/activate`
+1. Make sure that `PROJECT_HOME` (envvar) is defined: `source envvars.sh`
+1. (if you need to push to GitHub) Activate your ssh agent: `eval "$(ssh-agent -s)"`, `ssh-add ~/.ssh/<key_file>`

+#### Single Run
+1. Compile/run the single-run: `./run`

+You may additionally specify `--visualize` to output png plots of the plotted signals.
+This requires the `uv` venv to be setup though.

+There's additionally a `--release` flag to build with optimizations but the single run is so fast it's probably not worth doing.

+#### Monte Carlo
+1. (if you want to run a Monte Carlo) Run the Monte Carlo: `./run --runs <desired_n_runs> --config $PROJECT_HOME/data/sim_config.json --visualize`
+    1. `--runs` specifies the number of runs you'd like (duh)
+    1. `--config` specifies the configuration input file (in this case, `sim_config.json` is a dispersion definition JSON which is necessary for Monte Carlos)
+    1. `--visualize` specifies that you'd like to output an HTML report containing plots and analysis after the Monte Carlo completes. `--visualize` is also available for a single run, but it's more powerful in a Monte Carlo context.

+There's additionally a `--release` flag to build with optimizations.
+A single-threaded 1k MC running over 65 years takes about 45 seconds optimized at time of writing.

 ## Testing
 Unit test names are automatically generated from each of the UT_*.cpp files in the tests directory.